 The aim of the present work was to study the difference in Palmprint crest viscosity of males and ladies as a system of coitus identification.
 The four prominent areas were anatomized on the win prints that included central prominent part of the thenar eminence( P1), hypothenar region; inner to the proximal axial triradius( P2), medium mount; proximal to the triradius of the alternate number( P3) and side mount; proximal to the triradius of the fifth number( P4).
 The mean win print crest viscosity was significantly advanced among women than men in all the designated areas in both hands except for the P3 area in the right hand.
 Statistically significant differences were observed in the win print crest viscosity between the different win areas in men and women in right and left hands.

 No significant right- left differences were observed in the win print crest viscosity in any of the four areas of win prints among men.
-In women, right- left differences were observed only in the P3 and P4 areas of palm prints.
-The palm print ridge density is a sexually dimorphic variable; its utility for estimation of sex in forensic identification may be limited owing to significant overlapping of values.
-In addition, ridge density can be considered as a morphological feature for individual variation.
+In women, right- left differences were observed only in the P3 and P4 areas of win prints.
+The win print crest viscosity is a sexually dimorphic variable; its mileage for estimation of coitus in forensic identification may be limited owing to significant lapping of values.
+In addition, crest viscosity can be considered as a morphological point for individual variation.

 Keywords: Palmprint, Ridge Density, Thenar, Hypothenar, Medial Mount, Lateral Mount